Beliavsky/Fortran-code-on-GitHub/README.md

 [PaScaL_TDMA](https://github.com/MPMC-Lab/PaScaL_TDMA): efficient and scalable computational procedure to solve many tridiagonal systems in multi-dimensional partial differential equations, from MPMC-Lab

+[pfapack-sys-rs](https://github.com/Duumbo/pfapack-sys-rs): Rust bindings by Dimitri Bonanni-Surprenant to the Fortran library [pfapack](https://michaelwimmer.org/downloads.html), a library by Michael Wimmer for numerically computing the Pfaffian of a real or complex skew-symmetric matrix

 [PROPACK](https://github.com/poulson/PROPACK): set of functions for computing the singular value decomposition of large and sparse or structured matrices

 [PSBLAS3](https://github.com/sfilippone/psblas3): Parallel Sparse Basic Linear Algebra Subroutines, from sfilippone